BjornL1/balance-stock/README.md

    - When a user adds sales data which can also be equivalent to any type of order, the actual calculation of stock, surplus and planned sales starts.
      - Error handling:
        - If the user entered non-integer characters or nothing an error message will be prompted as follows "You entered invalid data.
 Please try again".
-       - If the user entered wrong number or values or five values where at least one is negative, the error message will be the following "Exactly 5 positive values required."
+       - If the user entered the wrong number or values or five values where at least one is negative, the error message will be the following: "Exactly 5 positive values required."

 ![](readme_images/sales_error.png)

 - Surplus
-  - The surplus value illustrates how the latest sales or orders affected the current balance between existing stock and sales, the value written to the gspread can be interpreted as the number of orders to prepare to maintain the current stock without using the calculation of average sales and critcal level.
+  - The surplus value illustrates how the latest sales or orders affected the current balance between existing stock and sales, the value written to the gspread can be interpreted as the number of orders to prepare to maintain the current stock without using the calculation of average sales and critical level.

 - Planned sales
-  - The planned sales values represents the actual values needed to produce or prepare for acheiveing the target value of stock.
+  - The planned sales values represent the actual values needed to produce or prepare for achieving the target value of stock.
 These values are calculated by adding the surplus value with the product of average sales and the critical level value.

+### Program procedures
+In the following description, the definition of "session" is equivalent to a program run without existing and restarting the program.

+The program can be run in one or multiple sessions, where the first mentioned handles one time of adding critical level, sales and then exiting the program.
+If no invalid data is entered, the following steps will be performed from a user perspective with a single session:
+1. Run program.
+2. Enter critical level data.
+3. Enter sales data.
+4. Enter "no" when being asked for adding more sales data (yes or no).
+5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the program is exiting.

+#### Program procedure - multiple sessions

+When a user wish to perform several sessions, the program will return to step 3 instead of exiting program from step 4 and as long as the user enters
+"yes" in step 4 this will continue.

+In the below example a session with two runs will be presented, also images from the gspread sheet will be added to visualize the data flow and how values are fetched and written to the gspread sheets.

+For a "two-session" program run, these will be the steps.

+1. Run program.
+2. Entered critical level data.
+3.(1) Enter sales data.
+4.(1) Enter "yes" when being asked for adding more sales data (yes or no).
+3.(2) Enter sales data.
+4.(2) Enter "no" when being asked for adding more sales data (yes or no).
+5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the program is exiting

 ### Future Implementations